Flow Festival

 Flow Festival (commonly known simply as Flow) is an urban music and arts festival in Helsinki, Finland.

 The music presented at Flow Festival is a varied selection of artists from indie rock to soul and jazz and from folk to contemporary club sounds – from both the Finnish and the international scene.
 In addition to music, Flow Festival is about urban spaces, visual arts, film screenings, talks, design as well as food and drinks.
 The event takes place at a defunct Suvilahti power plant and its industrial surroundings in downtown Helsinki's immediate vicinity.

 The festival showcases established musical artists but is also known for giving the stage for new and emerging artists.
-Notable artist appearances at Flow Festival over the years have included artists such as Iggy Pop, Nick Cave & The Bad Seeds, Kanye West, Lily Allen, The Roots, The Black Keys, Beach House, Kraftwerk, Björk, M.I.A., Bon Iver, Alicia Keys, Kendrick Lamar, Public Enemy, Cat Power, The National, Outkast, Action Bronson, Manic Street Preachers, Vampire Weekend, Iron & Wine, My Bloody Valentine and Lykke Li.
+Notable artist appearances at Flow Festival over the years have included artists such as Iggy Pop, Nick Cave & The Bad Seeds, Kanye West, Lana Del Rey, Lily Allen, The Roots, The Black Keys, Beach House, Kraftwerk, Björk, M.I.A., Bon Iver, Alicia Keys, Kendrick Lamar, Public Enemy, Cat Power, The National, Outkast, Action Bronson, Manic Street Preachers, Vampire Weekend, Iron & Wine, My Bloody Valentine and Lykke Li.

 In 2018, the festival gathered 84,000 visitors.
 The line-up consisted of more than 140 artists.

-Flow Festival 2020 was cancelled due COVID-19 pandemic.
-The next Flow Festival will take place from 12 to 14 August 2022.
+Flow Festival 2020 and 2021 were cancelled due to the COVID-19 pandemic.
+The most recent Flow Festival took place from 8 to 10 August 2025.

+The festival is owned by the British firm Superstruct Entertainment, which was acquired in 2024 by the American private-equity firm Kohlberg Kravis Roberts (KKR).